 I lived in Kent all my life and raised my five children there.
-My job was working with special needs children but it was part-time plus some volunteering.
+My job was working with special needs children, but it was part-time plus some volunteering.
 I did this for twelve years, as my kids grew up and started to leave home to lead their own lives.
 Eventually though the debts piled up and I couldn’t afford to pay my rent.

 Nobody told me I could get a rent top up because I was working part-time; my rent arrears kept building up.
-When it got to £1,000 they evicted me.
+When it got to £1,000, they evicted me.
 They just kicked me out.

 I ended up staying on my friend’s sofa.
 I was very lucky not to be rough sleeping.
 I don’t like to think about what could have happened.
-The experience of being homeless would have a huge impact on anyone, but I think being a women out there alone is a scarier prospect.
+The experience of being homeless would have a huge impact on anyone, but I think being a woman out there alone is a scarier prospect.
 I was so fortunate not to end up vulnerable on the streets.

 The support team here at Emmaus Oxford is amazing.
 They know I’m ready and so they push me – in a good way – to try new things.
-I’m proud that I now have a diploma in Special Needs Education and am working to complete a course on Children and Young People’s Mental Health.
-I plan to start another soon, to learn more about children’s cognitive behaviour.
+I’m proud that I now have a diploma in Special Needs Education and completed a course on Children and Young People’s Mental Health.
+I have also done my Level 1 and 2 in Makaton, which is sign language for children with special needs.
 All my training has been paid for by the Emmaus UK Companion Training Fund.

 I’ve helped out in many different roles during my time with Emmaus; I’ve worked in shops, cooked in kitchens, served café customers and operated a forklift, but my favourite thing is when I work on the vans.
 I really enjoy getting hands-on, collecting and delivering furniture for customers.
 Every week I also like to help out by cooking hot meals for the Emmaus Oxford solidarity project; it’s great that once a week, local homeless people can drop in for food, supplies and advice.